YaohuiShao/Machine-Learning/README.md

 # Machine-Learning
-This repository hosts some projects about machine leaning especially neural network and deep leaning.
+This repository hosts some projects about machine leaning especially Convolutional Neural Network and Deep learning.